Dornavineeth/open-unlearning/README.md

 ### 🔄 Updated TOFU benchmark

 We've updated Open-Unlearning's TOFU benchmark target models to use a wider variety of newer architectures with sizes varying from 1B to 8B.
-These include LLaMA 3.2 1B, LLaMA 3.2 3B, LLaMA 3.1 8B, and the original LLaMA-2 7B from [the old version of TOFU](github.com/locuslab/tofu).
+These include LLaMA 3.2 1B, LLaMA 3.2 3B, LLaMA 3.1 8B, and the original LLaMA-2 7B (re-created) target models from [the old version of TOFU](github.com/locuslab/tofu).

 For each architecture, we have finetuned with four different splits of the TOFU datasets: `full`, `retain90`, `retain95`, `retain99`, for a total of 16 finetuned models.
 The first serves as the target (base model for unlearning) and the rest are retain models used to measure performance against for each forget split.
 These models are on [HuggingFace](`https://huggingface.co/collections/open-unlearning/tofu-new-models-67bcf636334ea81727573a9f0`) and the paths to these models can be set in the experimental configs or in command-line overrides.